alexa-nov/Earthquake-Data/README.md

 Earthquake Data (Python)

 Program that obtains new earthquake data as a JSON.
-Offers several sorting methods that the user can choose from and outputs earthquakes formatted according to chosen sorting, and filtered is chosen.
+Offers several sorting methods that the user can choose from and outputs earthquakes formatted according to chosen sorting, including time, magnitude, longitude, and latitude.
+Can be filtered if chosen, which includes magnitude or place.

-Sorting methods include: Time, Magnitude, Longitude, and Latitude

-Filtering methods include: Magnitude and Place